suver/yii2-behavior-upload/README.md

 How USE
 -------

-0. Create @storage alias for you structur
+Create @storage alias for you structur

-1. COnfigure you nginx server like this
+Configure you nginx server like this

 ```
 server {
 	charset utf-8;